Kuldeep3330/2025_DSA/README.md

 1. 974.
 Subarray Sums Divisible by K
 2. 345.
 Reverse Vowels of a String

-3. remove dups from a sorted array
+# 11 May

+3. 26.
+Remove Duplicates from Sorted Array
 4. reverse words in a string
 5. number of subsequence
 6. minimize maximum pair sum in array